andresriancho/w3af/w3af/core/controllers/chrome/README.md

 ## Introduction

-JavaScript crawling in w3af was implemented using headless chrome.
+JavaScript crawling in w3af was implemented using headless Chrome.
 The main components for the solution are:

- * `process.py`: runs the headless chrome process with very specific flags, allows the developer to capture stdout and kill the process.
+ * `process.py`: runs the headless chrome process with very specific command line flags, allows the developer to capture stdout and kill the process.

- * `proxy.py`: a specially crafted HTTP proxy which handles all the traffic for chrome browsers.
-The main goal of this proxy is to capture the traffic generated by the browser and send it to the w3af core.
+ * `proxy.py`: a specially crafted HTTP proxy which handles all the traffic for Chrome browsers.
+The main goal of this proxy is to capture the traffic generated by the browser while events are handled and send it to the w3af core.

  * `devtools.py`: implements the communication between w3af main process and the chrome process using the devtools protocol.

  * `instrumented.py`: an abstraction around process, proxy and devtools.
 It starts the proxy, then the process, and finally connects to the browser using devtools.
- This abstraction allows the user to load a URL in the browser and capture all the generated traffic using the proxy.
+ This abstraction allows the user to load a URL in the browser, capture all the generated traffic using the proxy, and dispatch events (eg. clicks).

  * `pool.py`: holds free and in-use instrumented chrome instances which are spawned and killed when needed.